shawnbigbie/My-Library/README.md

 6. As a user I need to edit direction for a recipe
 7. As a user I need to be able to remove directions to a recipe
 8. As a user I would like to create new shopping lists
-9. As a user I would like to be able to add ingredients to a shopping list while looking at a recipe
+9. As a user I would like to be able to add ingredients to a shopping list
 10. As a user I would like to be able to cross items off of a shopping list
 11. As a user I would like to be able to remove items off a shopping list
 12. As a user I would like to be able to change quantities on a shopping list